-The District Board adopts an annual budget for the General and the Pension Trust Funds.
+The District Board of Directors adopts an annual budget for the General and the Pension Trust Funds.
 Budgeted amounts for all funds are based on legally adopted budgets, including supplemental budget appropriations, if any, which are on a basis consistent with GAAP for each fund type.
-The Fire Chief is authorized to transfer budgeted amounts within and among departments; however, any revisions that alter total expenditures for any of the funds must be approved by the District Board.
+The Fire Chief is authorized to transfer budgeted amounts within and among departments; however, any revisions that alter total expenditures for any of the funds must be approved by the District's Board of Directors.